unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 This getting started shows examples using cirq
 `cirq <https://cirq.readthedocs.io/en/stable/index.html>`_ and
 `qiskit <https://qiskit.org/>`_.
 We'll first test ``mitiq`` by running against the noisy simulator built into ``cirq``.
-The qiskit example work similarly as you will see in :ref:`Qiskit Mitigation <qiskit_getting_started>`.
+The qiskit example works similarly as you will see in :ref:`Qiskit Mitigation <qiskit_getting_started>`.